Industry shares resilient amid report of white paper details

 Elsewhere, further details of the previously reported cap on slot stakes were revealed.
-These will take the form of “smart stake limits”, with customers initially subject to a cap between £2 and £5, but those who have gone through affordability checks able to stake up to a figure between £10 and £25.
+These will take the form of “smart stake limits”, with customers initially subject to a cap between £2 and £5, but those who have gone through affordability checks will be able to stake up to a figure between £10 and £25.

 Other products, including other online casino games, will not have stakes capped.

 Online VIP schemes will also be banned.
 Free bets – contrary to prior reports – would not be completely banned, but may not be “targeted” based on spend.

 In response to the news, most share prices across the industry initially declined before a sharp rebound.
 888 – which recently acquired William Hill, giving it a particularly large exposure to Great Britain – experienced the sharpest rise, up from £1.46 per share at 10am before the report to £1.50 at noon.

 Entain’s share price sat at £10.74 at 10am but was up by 1.6% at the time of writing.

 Flutter’s share price initially dropped to £75.14 after the news, before rising to £75.86.